Evensix/typescript-plugin-css-modules/README.md

-⚠️ **This is an upstream fork with the intent to just drop the additional css libraries form the required dependancy list**
+⚠️ **This is an upstream fork with the intent to just drop the additional css libraries from the required dependancy list**

 * * *